maithemewp/mai-design-pack/README.md

 # Mai Design Pack
-Unlimited access to all Mai Plugins, and more.
+Unlimited access to all Mai Plugins, Mai Patterns, and more.
 Requires Mai Theme v2.